siberianfox/g2wiki/SAM-ICE-Cannot-Debug.md

 It might also be relevant to mention that on this machine I have never seen the Add Item, Delete Item, Edit Item, Move Up, Move Down dialog buttons in the Include directories dialogs for project setup.
 I believe I have seen these on my other development machine.
 This is a problem as I can't use the dialogs to set up or modify the include directories in the project.

 So I had to edit the cppproj XML directly to add the directories I needed.
-I don't know if this is relevant.
+I don't know if this is relevant to the ICE problem.
+You can see what the makefile has by looking at the make output later on this page, or looking at the makefile [here](https://github.com/synthetos/g2/blob/master/TinyG3/Debug/Makefile).

 Shell VSIX Manifest
 <pre>